zenght/scene_attribute_MP/README.md

-# scene attribute Message passing
+# Learning scene attribute for scene recognition
 This is code of <Learning scene attribute for scene recognition>, our code is mainly implemented by Tensorflow, the pytorch code is also available (just need to change the shape of features).
-Since the paper is still under review, the method might be not easy to undedstand.
-But if you want to use our method, we have packaged our code, you only need to modify the corresponding feature path in the config.
+If you want to use our method, we have packaged our code, you only need to modify the corresponding feature path in the config.
+We optimize the features by hierchiacal

 # Evaluation results on MIT67 and SUN397
 |Model|MIT67(%)|SUN397(%)|